DandelionBold/MyNixOS/README.md

    sudo nixos-rebuild switch
    ```

-   Wait for it to finish (it will download and install git automatically if needed).
+   Wait for it to finish (it will download and install git automatically).

 ### Step 2: Clone This Repository